Cyber-Security-Club-HTU/CTF-Training/2023/Forensics/0x1 Steganography & Basic Info/README.md

 ### steghide

 Steghide is a known tool for basic image stegnography that hides files inside an image, and encryptes them with a passphrase.
 You won't be able to get the files out with binwalk or foremost if they are hidden using steghide along with a passphrase (sometimes the password is blank).
-For example, lets see <a href="../files/challenge_steghide/street.jpeg">image</a> image.
+For example, lets see <a href="../files/challenge_steghide/street.jpeg">this</a> image.
 If you try the previous tools on it (`binwalk`, `foremost`, `strings`) you won't find anything.
-But if you run `steghide --extract -sf street.jpeg` on the image, you'll be asked for a blank password.
+But if you run `steghide --extract -sf street.jpeg` on the image, you'll be asked for a password.
 Now this one's password is `CSC_CLUB_LOL`.
 Now it'll extract the files hidden in street.jpg, you got the flag.
 However, you won't always have the password, and you can't guess the password each time, so you have to brute force it using stegseek.

 ### stegseek